IBM/ACE-RISCV/verification/readme.md

 - `#[rr::only_spec]`: only the specification is generated, but the code is not translated and not verified
 - `#[rr::trust_me]`: the specification and code are generated, but the code is not verified against the specification

+These opt-out annotations help to progressively cover code with specification and delay the work on the verification itself.
+Eventually, a fully verified security monitor would not use any of the opt-out annotations and RefinedRust will verify that.

 ## Guarantees

 ### Verification goal

-Currently, we aim to verify memory safety (i.e., the absence of null dereferences, data races, use-after-free, etc.) and functional correctness (i.e., the code does something useful) of the security monitor code.
+Currently, we aim to verify memory safety (i.e., the absence of null dereferences, data races, use-after-free, etc.) and functional correctness (i.e., the code does what it is functionally intended to) of the security monitor implementation.

 In the future, we plan to verify (relaxed) non-interference, in order to show that confidential VMs are correctly isolated from each other and the hypervisor.
 This will build on and directly integrate with our current verification of memory safety and functional correctness.